 LastPass for password management.
 This is crucial for keeping everything secure, especially our client’s passwords.
 Need to share a password with a team member?
 You can grant access to use the password without actually seeing the password.

 Zoom for client meetings.
 Simply the easiest video conferencing application, from scheduling to sharing, to using by the least tech-savvy clients.
 Bar none.

 And a couple of notebooks and pads of sticky notes for good measure.

 Tools are awesome, but people are better.
 At the end of the day, it’s people, not tools that get the job done.
 We found that the best way to keep everyone across both continents on the same page is to have a 15 min daily brief every morning.
 We do a Slack video call where we quickly run through the day’s tasks and priorities.

-What one tool or tip makes working away from home better for you?
+What is one digital tool for WFH or tip that is better for you?

 Bright Pink Agency is a franchise marketing agency working with franchisors and franchisees throughout North America.
 We help our clients clarify their message and tell their stories so that they can fulfill their purpose.